yigitemrearikan/dsa210-tennis-clutch-winner-analysis/README.md

 ### Unsupervised Learning (Clustering):

 K-Means clustering (k = 3) was applied to segment players into distinct clutch profiles.
-Clusters were labeled based on average career win rate:
+Clusters were interpreted based on average career win rate within each group:

-Elite Clutch
+The cluster with the highest mean win rate was labeled Elite Clutch

-Moderate Clutch
+The intermediate cluster was labeled Moderate Clutch

-Low Clutch
+The lowest-performing cluster was labeled Low Clutch

 ### Impact Analysis:

 A composite Clutch Score was computed as the mean of offensive and defensive clutch rates.
-Its relationship with career win rate was evaluated using correlation and linear regression.
+Its relationship with career win rate was evaluated using Pearson's correlation and linear regression.